Zenika-Training/ztraining2strigo/README.md

     - `image_user`: the default user of the AMI
     - `ec2_region`: the region of the AMI
   - `init_scripts`: the list of init scripts to use for the machine, content of all the scripts will be concatenated into 1 init script in Strigo.
 Can be either:
-    - a path to a local script
+    - a reference to a local script:
+      - `path`: the path of the local script inside the training repository
     - a reference to a script from [strigo-init-script-libs](https://github.com/Zenika/strigo-init-script-libs):
       - `script`: the filename of the script
       - `version`: the git version of the script to get (defaults to `main`)